 How do I know if I bench press the wrong way?

+Imagine this.
 It is a typical day.
 You go to the gym.
 Well, good luck to you.
-The workout bench is not taken yet.
+The workout bench has not been taken yet.
 You lie on the bench and start your weight bench exercises.
 You try to lift heavier to gain more chest muscles since we all know that strength is size.
 You keep feeling shoulder pain, but that’s fine.
 You say to yourself, no pain, no gain.

 One month later, there’s only pain, not a bit gain.
 All this time and energy are in vain.
 Then you look back on everything you’ve done and ask yourself: did I do something wrong?
 Well, yes.
 If you feel the painful, burning sensation in your shoulder during or after the workout, you’re very likely to bench press in the wrong way.

 RitFit is committed to presenting our customers best products and professional fitness knowledge to improve their workout experience.
 Here, we’ll unveil a couple of things about weight bench workouts that you should know:

 - How do common bench press injuries come?